magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

       -  Added support for Elasticsearch 6.8, 7.2, 7.5, and 7.6.<!--MCLOUD-4050, MCLOUD-5855,MCLOUD-5860-->

-      -  Added the ability to customize the [Elasticsearch container configuration]({{ site.baseurl }}/cloud/docker/docker-containers-service.html#elasticsearch-container) when you generate the Docker compose configuration file for the Cloud Docker environment.<!--MCLOUD-3059-->
+      -  Added the ability to customize the [Elasticsearch container configuration]({{ site.baseurl }}/cloud/docker/docker-containers-service.html#elasticsearch-container) when you generate the Docker compose configuration file.<!--MCLOUD-3059-->

-      -  Added the `--no-es` option to the build configuration options for the `ece-docker build:compose` command.
-Use this option to remove the Elasticsearch configuration from the Docker Compose configuration file if you want to use MySQL search instead.<!--MCLOUD-3766-->
+      -  Added the `--no-es` option to the service configuration options for generating the Docker Compose configuration file.
+Use this option to skip the Elasticsearch container installation and and use MySQL search instead.
+This option is supported only for Magento versions 2.3.5 and earlier.<!--MCLOUD-3766-->

-   -  {:.new}**FPM-XDEBUG container**—Added a build configuration option to enable and use Xdebug for debugging PHP in your Cloud Docker environment.
+   -  {:.new}**FPM-XDEBUG container**—Added a service configuration option to install and configure Xdebug for debugging PHP in your Cloud Docker environment.
 See [Configure Xdebug]({{site.baseurl}}/cloud/docker/docker-development-debug.html).<!--MCLOUD-4098-->

 -  {:.new}**Docker configuration changes**